 Many of you will remember the kitchen I blogged about, in January of this year, well - no sooner did we finish that lovely kitchen did my clients decide to sell - we moved in February, sniff sniff.
-However, there is a silver lining - I just completed my second kitchen renovation for them and I wanted to share some of the pictures.
+However, there is a silver lining - I just completed my

 Take a look!